The Basic Principles of War Propaganda: 5. The enemy is purposefully committing atrocities; if we are making mistakes this happens without intention

 Morelli maintains that the stories about the atrocities of the enemy are an essential element of propaganda.
 Cruelties are part of all wars.
 But insisting on the view that only the enemy has committed atrocities and that the "humanitarian" army was loved by the population makes stories of atrocities part of the propaganda.
 Moreover, Morelli goes on, war propaganda is not content with the actual incidents, it needs to invent inhuman atrocities in order to make the enemy look like Hitler's alter ego.

 She sees hardly any differences in the way atrocities are described in different wars.
 For the period of the First World War, Ponsonby portrays the rendering of gang rape, murder, mistreatment and mutilation of children by German soldiers.
-Morelli shows how similar reports from wars in Iraq, Afghanistan and Kosovo are.
+Morelli shows how similar reports from wars in Iraq and Kosovo are.

 6. The enemy makes use of illegal weapons

 Morelli views this principle as a complement to the previous one.
 "We do not commit atrocities but, on the contrary, we are going to war chivalrously, following the rules, as in a contest, of course, they are tough and masculine rules."
 There were furious protests in the First World War against the use of poison gas.
 Each warring party accused the other of having started it.
 Although both used gas as a weapon and had been doing research in this field, it was the symbolic expression of inhumane warfare.
 Therefore, Morelli concludes, it was attributed to the enemy as an indecent and deceitful weapon.